MicrosoftDocs/power-platform/power-platform/power-fx/yaml-formula-grammar.md

 We use the `=` in this manner for three reasons:

-- It's consistent with Excel, which uses a leading `=` to bind an expression to a cell.<!--note from editor: Via Writing Style Guide, "don't use the possessive form of Microsoft trademarks and product, service, or feature names." -->
+- It's consistent with Excel, which uses a leading `=` to bind an expression to a cell.
 - It effectively escapes the formula language's syntax so that YAML doesn't attempt to parse it.
 Normally, YAML would treat `text: 1:00` as minutes and seconds, converting it to a number.
-By inserting an `=`, YAML won't use its implicit typing rules and formulas won't be harmed.<!--note from editor: Is this what you meant?--> Using `=` covers most cases, but not all, and those exceptions are described in the following section, [Single-line formulas](#single-line-formulas).
+By inserting an `=`, YAML won't use its implicit typing rules and formulas won't be harmed.
+Using `=` covers most cases, but not all, and those exceptions are described in the following section, [Single-line formulas](#single-line-formulas).
-- In the future, we can support both formulas (starts with `=`) and non-formulas (no `=`) in the same file, just as Excel does.<!--note from editor: I'm not sure what this means.
-Should this be "In the future, we'll support both..."?
-And if so, can you make a note somewhere to revisit this paragraph when the feature is released?--> We can do this in YAML and non-YAML files alike across Microsoft Power Platform source files.
+- In the future, we will support both formulas (starts with `=`) and non-formulas (no `=`) in the same file, just as Excel does We can do this in YAML and non-YAML files alike across Microsoft Power Platform source files.
 Anywhere a formula is supported, the leading `=` differentiates a Power Apps formula expression from a static scalar value.

 ## Single-line formulas